 Source: Ministry of Transport, 2015, Analyse Kraka 2018, Incentive 2018

-Three cases have been selected to illustrate different examples of cost-benefit calculations.
+Three cases have been selected to illustrate different examples for calculations of economics.
 The first example is a strategic analysis that studies the overall benefits of cycling promotion.
-The second example is a cost-benefit analysis of a cohesive cycle route, the Cycling Superhighways in the Danish Capital Region.
-The third example is a cost- benefit study of the bicycle bridge, the Cycle Serpent, (Cykelslangen) in Copenhagen in 2014.
+The second example is an economic analysis of a cohesive cycle route, the Cycling Superhighways in the Danish Capital Region.
+The third example is an economic analysis of the bicycle bridge, the Cycle Serpent, (Cykelslangen) in Copenhagen in 2014.

 The overall cost-benefit of increased cycling